VimYoung/Spell/README.md

 ## When can we expect a stable release?

 No promises but I think I can push it to a release in 3-4 months.
+A W.I.P. project which uses Spell in backend is my own shell which can be viewed [here](https://github.com/VimYoung/Young-Shell).

 ## Inspiration